datacamp/courses-drivendata-water-pumps/chapter2.md

 *** =instructions
 - Perform a Random Forest and name the model `model_forest`.
 Use the variables provided in the sample code.
+Train the model on the data set `train`.
 - Set the number of trees to grow to 10, make sure you can inspect variable importance (set to TRUE), and set node size to 2.
 - Make a prediction (`pred_forest_train`) on the test set using the `predict()` function with inputs of `model_forest` and `train`
 - Inspect the first few rows of `pred_forest_train` using `head()`